Home » Workshop » Benches » The Best Woodworking Vises, Types and How To Mount Them

 Lake Erie Toolworks Moxon Vise

-But, there’s other things to consider:
+But there are other things to consider:

 • Screws: Head to a hardwood store and find the highest